harrietrc/loadimpact-docs/jekyll/_v4/frequently-asked-questions/why-should-i-filter-domains.md

 ## Background

 Nearly all apps, sites, and services on the web make requests to external resources.
-It's likely that a app or site you are testing includes any or all of the following: CDNs, marketing trackers (Facebook, twitter, etc.), analytics tools (Google Analytics), marketing automation trackers (Hubspot, Marketo, Eloqua), developer tools (Fullstory, HotJar, etc.) and more.
+It's likely that an app or site you are testing includes any or all of the following: CDNs, marketing trackers (Facebook, Twitter, etc.), analytics tools (Google Analytics), marketing automation trackers (Hubspot, Marketo, Eloqua), developer tools (Fullstory, HotJar, etc.) and more.

 ## Why should I filter domains?